bjornmeansbear/rwdfruhoh.ookb.co/whoweare/robert-florence.md

 ### Robert and Florence

 Robert Deutsch was born in New York City in 1924 to a family of modest means.
-He graduated from Far Rockaway High School in the top of his class.
+He graduated from Flushing High School in the top of his class.

 In 1939, Robert enrolled at the City University of New York (CUNY) tuition-free due to his high academic standing.
 With the arrival of World War II, Bob left his studies to join the Army to fight for his country in Europe.